AnlongZhou/11401_CS203A/README.md

 - [**GitHub**](https://github.com/AnlongZhou)

 ## Repository Description <a name="repo-description" />
-- This repository is made to record what I've learned in the **Data Structures** course in order to review, and practice the skills of using **Version Control Tool**  and **Markdown**.
+- This repository is made to record what I've learned in the **Data Structures** course in order to review and practice the skills of using **Version Control Tool**  and **Markdown**.